naitian/GHUMBot/README.md

 - [ ] Color changing functionality
 - [ ] Improved note functionality
 - [ ] Add helper methods to botAPI
+- [ ] Cache user-list so call to API is not needed to fetch user info every time.